 As described in the article Understanding game loop, time and ticks, the game process is divided into game iterations, or ticks.
 During each tick, the game engine calculates each player's scripts concurrently.
 Then all the planned activities are executed.
 The duration of one game tick is not fixed - a tick ends when all scripts of all players have been executed to the end.

 In order to avoid abuse of execution time (which would affect the duration of the game tick for all players), we have introduced a concept of CPU time limit.
 This is a duration of time in milliseconds during which your game script is allowed to run within one tick.
 The CPU limit 100 means that after 100 ms execution of your script will be terminated even if it has not accomplished some work yet.
-Your CPU time limit depends on your Global Control Level.
+Your CPU time limit depends on your Global Control Level if you have active subscription, or fixed at 10 otherwise.

 However, for your convenience, there may be a rollover of unused time limit for using in future ticks.
 This allows to carry out resource-hungry operations in bursts once per several ticks, thus exceeding the CPU limit set in your account provided your scripts have saved resources in the preceding ticks.